GlimmerLabs/virtual-mediascheme/UserGuide.md

 3. Go to the "Advanced" screen.

-4. Turn on the "Virtualization" option."
+4. Turn on the "Virtualization" option.

 If that doesn't work, you can try asking for help.
 None of the CSC 151 faculty regularly use Microsoft Windows, so help is likely to be limited.